Art Museum Director Job Profile

 - Since 2000, Thelma Golden has been the Director and Chief Curator at The Studio Museum in Harlem.

 Gender Gap in Art Museum Directorships

-Even though both men and women work as art museum directors, there seems to be some discrepancies in equal pay and status.
+Even though both men and women work as art museum directors, there seem to be some discrepancies in pay and status.

 According to a 2014 report published by the Association of Art Museum Directors, a gender gap in pay and position existed for Art Museum Directors:

 Across all AAMD member museums, women hold less than 50% of directorships, and the average female director’s salary lags behind that of the average male director.
 The overall disparities in the number of female art museum directors and in their salaries are mostly driven by the largest museums.
 These museums have operating budgets of more than $15 million...